euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 ### Requirements

-* Visual Studio 2019 (16.4 and above) for Windows / Visual Studio 2019 for Mac (8.4 and above)
+* Visual Studio 2019 (16.6 and above) for Windows / Visual Studio 2019 for Mac (8.6 and above)
 * Workspace ONE Xamarin Android SDK binaries from the Nuget Store.
-* Android test device running Ice Cream Sandwich and above.
+* Android test device running KitKat and above.
-* Xamarin Android app to integrate with the Workspace ONE SDK targeting Android 5.0+ / API Level 14+.
+* Xamarin Android app to integrate with the Workspace ONE SDK targeting Android 4.4+ / API Level 19+.
 * Intelligent Hub(formerly AirWatch Agent v7.0+) for Android from Google Playstore.
 * Whitelisted Release/Debug signing key as explained below should be used for signing the Xamarin android application.

-**Note: For Android use Visual Studio 2019 for Windows v16.4 / Visual Studio 2019 for Mac v8.4 due to a known issue with VS - https://github.com/xamarin/xamarin-android/issues/4369

 **Note: Applications using the Workspace ONE SDK for Xamarin must make changes in their HTTP networking classes to support Android 10 (Q) devices.
 Applications must use version 1.4.0+ of AWSDK nuget package, and use the HTTP Client classes provided in the Android component.
 For more details, please refer to the [troubleshooting guide](#troubleshooting-guide).**